Skip to main content

 Prerequisite: Algebra 2 or concurrent with Algebra 2

 Chemistry is the study of matter and how it changes.
 Students will discover how to explain the root of almost any natural phenomena.
 Since chemistry is the study of the most basic units of the universe, students will understand connections between chemistry and any other science subject, careers in the scientific field, and their daily lives.
-This course provides students with the necessary background in modern chemistry for further science classes and is a prerequisite advanced placement chemistry.
+This course provides students with the necessary background in modern chemistry for further science classes and is a prerequisite for advanced placement chemistry.
 The concept that chemistry is a vital, continually developing science is explored through literature studies, laboratory experiments, inquiry projects, and group work.
 There will be daily homework and bi-weekly lab reports, on average.
-Working during class time is required for student success.
-Lab fees will be charged. *This course can be applied to the Honors Diploma.
+Working during class time is required for student success, and will minimize the amount of “take home” work.
+Additional study will be required to earn college credit.
+Lab fees will be charged.

 AP ENVIRONMENTAL SCIENCE